-The Council will spend over £2 million this year on keeping the towns and villages of the district clean and tidy.
+The Council spends a considerable amount of money each year to keep the towns and villages of the district clean and tidy.
 However dropping litter, chewing gum, cigarette butts and dog fouling remain a constant problem, despite the availability of litter bins and numerous public recycling facilities available.

 Under the Clean Neighbourhoods and Environment Act (NI) 2011 councils have powers to deal with environmental issues such as dog fouling.

 The Council takes the enforcement of this legislation very seriously and is committed to ensuring that it is implemented.

 Fouling of Land by Dogs (Fermanagh & Omagh District Council) Order 2017